Ruubs02/WeatherApp/README.md

 ## Notes

-Yes i know the API key is easily accesible i didn't know how to hide the key at the time (still don't).
+Yes I know the API key is easily accesible i didn't know how to hide the key at the time (still don't).